devetry/cpp-exercises/02-swap/README.md

 ## 02 - Swap

 In this module we will be working on passing by reference, function overloading, and function templates.
-C++ differs from javascript in the fact a value being passed to a function can be by value (we make a copy of the parameter) or by reference (we pass the location in memory where the paramter is located).
+C++ differs from javascript in the fact a value being passed to a function can be by value (we make a copy of the parameter) or by reference (we pass the location in memory where the parameter is located).
 The advantage to passing by reference is you avoid having to copy large objects when they are needed which can lead to speed up in your code.

 Lets take an example:
 I have a function that takes an integer and adds one to it